AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 registration_date <= first_purchase_date
 ```

-A customer cannot purchase a policy before being registered.
+A registered user cannot purchase a policy before being registered.

+Registered users without a purchase are retained in `customers.csv` and therefore do not have a first purchase date.

 First purchase date is not stored in `customers.csv`.

-It must be calculated from `policies.csv`.
+When applicable, it must be calculated from `policies.csv`.

 ---